sivchari/golden/README.md

 ## 🤝 Contributing

 We love contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md).
+Please feel free to submit issues and pull requests on GitHub.

 ## 📄 License